Your Questions, Answered

 -

 Sourdough is a traditional bread made without commercial yeast, relying instead on a natural starter composed simply of flour and water.
-This starter captures wild yeast and beneficial bacteria from the environment, which, through a long fermentation process, gives the bread its signature tangy flavour, airy texture, and improved digestibility.

 -